mssoftco/rick-and-morty-front/README.md

 - Display list of locations
 - Display details of character & display list of episodes
 - Display details of location & display list of residents
+- filter characters by name and gender
+- filter locations  by name
 - Save favorite character in cookie storage

 <br />